NCBI-Codeathons/Genes-in-the-Hood/README.md

   ** look into use of tigrfam as input to makeprofiledb

+### (C) Neightbohood analysis
+- for genes upstream / downstream of Cas9 (from A ii), are there any patterns?
+- Other Cas-related genes?
+- For non Cas genes, characterize:  domain structure, GO terms?

 ## Work Plan
 * retrieve (protein.faa, genomic.fna, gff) for 80k g-proteobacteria assemblies in Datasets
 * extract cas9 (WP) sequences from protein.faa -- single fasta